 History is always written by those who dominate the cultural narrative.
 It could be the government or religion, or both working together.
-So, what we think are Historical facts may not be an accurate representation of events.
-The message from the popular culture is one version of events with an intentional bias that omits or distorts the facts.
+So, what we think are Historical facts may not accurately represent events.
+The message from popular culture is one version of events with an intentional bias that omits or distorts the facts.

 Cultural Folklore Stories

 Let’s dive right into the subject.
-There are three essential elements of this strategy that weave their way through the national folklore—first, the event’s association with a high emotional impact, the time since the event, and third, your mental health.
+There are three essential elements in folklore.
+These elements weave their way through the national folklore—first, the event’s association with a high emotional impact, the time since the event, and third, your mental health.

 The distortion of our memory can make past events positive or negative.
 Our memory changes over time, and this makes things even more complicated.
 A memory can begin as a positive one but become a negative one.
 Then, the change from very positive to negative is often the result of modifying one or more of the three elements above.

-Our history books are cultural programming tools, which are cultural folklore stories which make up national folklore.
-They are used to creating the narrative of historical distortion.
+Our history books are cultural programming tools, which are cultural folklore stories that make up national folklore.
+They are used to create the narrative of historical distortion.

 Understanding how this works is essential to everyone.
 It’s imperative to anyone engaging in inner work or spiritual exploration.
 This programming can cause distortions in our ability to perceive reality.
 These distortions result in biased and inaccurate judgments and prejudices.
 These roadblocks are formidable obstacles to overcome if you cannot identify and deal with them.
 They remain hidden within our dreams and memories unless we take action to understand and reshape them.